What Do I Have to Protect?

-The use of natural and nice man made features to provide security options.
+The use of natural and visually appealing man-made features to provide security options.
 An example of this is all of the planters around federal buildings.
 While they are nice to look at, they are meant to keep vehicles from attacking the building.

 Always work on improving your understanding of the development of ongoing situations.
 This will allow you to be a better, more accurate problem solver.

-If you have any other information, suggestions, or thoughts on the managing your risk profile, please leave a comment below.
+If you have any other thoughts or questions about managing your risk profile, please leave a comment below.